 - face-to-face instruction

 - work-based learning

-- guided learning
+- guided learning.

-- online training.

-There are no additional costs involved in this course.
+There are no additional costs involved in this course other than participating in the student resources scheme.

 Assessment is competency based and completed in a simulated business environment.

 Units of competency are clustered and assessed in this way to replicate what occurs in a business office as closely as possible.